DigicoUK/di_con_babyshark_enghost_yocto/BUILD_BOOT_AND_UPDATE.md

 others may cause PS to fail to boot because it's now relying on an updated bootloader to program the PL.

+### Full reprogram
+There is a script `factory-program`, which will erase all of the flash filesystems and reprogram from USB.
+Place all the required warez (FPGA{1,2,3}.bit, fitImage, boot.bin, sharc{1,2,3}.bin) on a USB, run `factory-program`, and go get a coffee.

 ### Update PS
 1. `<buildhost>$ bitbake enghost-image`
 2. `scp digico@<buildhost>:<poky>/build/deploy/images/p16380/fitImage <my-usb-drive>`